 Bottles

 Bottles is an application allowing users to run Windows software like Heroic Games Launcher and Steam.
-However, unlike these applications, Bottles use separate environments (or Bottles hence the name), allowing users to have separate settings for each program.
+However, unlike these applications, Bottles uses separate environments (or Bottles, hence the name), allowing users to have different settings for each program.
 Additionally, Bottles handles many things necessary to run software like .NET installers, VC redistributable packages, etc., which is done via its integrated dependency manager.
 Additionally, Bottles has a feature called Installers, which allows users to install many store launchers or select applications easily; check this link for a list.

 - Bottles don’t use the AppImage format; Bottles stores the game in the user’s home folder instead of the root directory, like a Debian package.